-Most trout and bass provide 403 to 472 mg per four ounces.
 Potassium helps the body get rid of excess sodium which helps reduce fluid build-up.
-The result keeps systolic and diastolic blood pressure lower 13.
+The result keeps systolic and diastolic blood pressure lower 6.

-The magnesium trout and bass provide helps keep blood pressure levels balanced and stable.
-A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 16.
+Magnesium helps keep blood pressure levels balanced and stable.
+A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 9.

 Magnesium helps control the following: